 MIL3 is based on Debian 11 with kernel 5.10 and integrated with several feature sets designed to strengthen and accelerate user application development as well as ensure system reliability and security.

-MIL3 on V3200 Series
+MIL3 on Moxa's V3000 Series

-MIL3 on V3200 Series comes preinstalled with the default Debian 11 security configuration, Secure Boot, and additional security tools/utilities.
+MIL3 comes preinstalled with the default Debian 11 security configuration, Secure Boot, and additional security tools/utilities on the V3000 Series computers.

 The following table lists the main features: